Jose Maria Sison

-From August 2002, he was classified as a "person supporting terrorism" by the United States.
-The European Union's second highest court ruled in September 2009 to delist him as a "person supporting terrorism" and reversed a decision by member governments to freeze his assets.
-Sison would later live in the Netherlands, applying for asylum as a political refugee in 1988, a contested request which was eventually approved in 1995.
+From August 2002, Sison had been classified as a "person supporting terrorism" by the United States.
+The European Court of First Instance ruled in September 2009 to delist him as a "person supporting terrorism" and reversed a decision by member governments to freeze his assets.
+Sison was charged with several counts of murder in the Philippines and the Netherlands (later dropped).
+He died in exile in 2022.

-The CPP, along with its affiliates New People's Army and the National Democratic Front, are also considered terrorist organizations by the Philippines' Anti-Terrorism Council.
+The CPP, NPA, and the National Democratic Front (NDF) are considered terrorist organizations by the Philippines' Anti-Terrorism Council.